Historical Tax Brackets

 - 2025/2026: Large increases in thresholds and rebates

-Thanks to rebates, you don't pay tax until your annual income exceeds:
+Thanks to rebates, you don't pay tax until your annual income exceeds these amounts:

 Primary Rebate History